jballantine/capstone/README.md

 ### Stage 8 & 9 - Deploy Blue/Green Container

 Deploys a container using the docker image with tag=blue or tag=green.
 Replication controller status is shown [here](screenshots/k8Resources.jpg).
+Jenkins output for these steps is shown [here](screenshots/deployBlue.jpg) and [here](screenshots/deployGreen.jpg).

 ### Stage 10 & 11 - Run Blue/Green Service